-Research Methods
+Research Methods 0.5 unit

 An examination of the elements of the research process.
 Emphasis will be given to various methodologies that are used for research in family studies and gerontology, and attention will be given to the philosophies underlying quantitative and qualitative research methodologies.